 The curriculum includes General (Theory) Component and Skill Component (OJT).
-The structural layout of the General Component courses requires that each course be divided into lecture, tutorial and practical sessions wherein the formula C=L+T+P is applicable, where C is the number of credits, L is the number of lecture hours per week, T is the number of tutorial hours per week and P is the number of practical/laboratory hours per week (for P, two hours per week reflects 1 credit).
+The structural layout of the General Component courses requires that each course be divided into lecture, tutorial and practical sessions wherein the formula C=L+T+P is applicable, where C is the number of credits; where 1 credit=15 hours of theory, L is the number of lecture hours per week, T is the number of tutorial hours per week and P is the number of practical/laboratory hours per week (for P, two hours per week reflects 1 credit).